sagarjavana123/Folder_Synchronization/README.md

 # Folder Synchronization Tool

-This Python script is a simple folder synchronization tool that helps you keep two folders synchronized in a one-way manner.
+This Python script is a folder synchronization tool that helps to keep two folders synchronized in a one-way manner.
 It monitors the source folder for changes and updates the destination (replica) folder accordingly.
 The synchronization process compares files based on their content using MD5 checksums and updates only the modified or new files.
 It also deletes files and folders from the destination that are no longer present in the source.

 ## Features